Chriksz/web-dev-2023-t2g1/documentations/theme-park-structure.md

 ### Proposed File and Directory Structure
 - Base includes shared css rules
 - index.html refers to the landing page.
-Hence there is no HTML directory there.
+Hence there is no HTML directory.

 ```
 |--->base